Tuttu7/Resource-usage-checker/README.md

 # Resource-usage-checker
-Script to Capture and Store System Load Average, CPU and Memory usage information
+Script to Capture the CPU usage and notify if it reaches the critical limit

 | Top command Option  | Desciption|
 ---------|-----------